czbiohub-sf/MIDAS/docs/species_module.rst

 Single-Sample Analysis
 ======================

-MIDAS2 estimates species coverage by profiling the coverage of universal, single copy, taxonomic marker genes (SCGs, 15 per species), to quickly determine which species are abundant in the sample.
+MIDAS2 estimates species coverage by profiling the coverage of 15 universal, single copy, marker genes (SCGs, 15 per species), to quickly determine which species are abundant in the sample.